shulthz/bitshares.foundation/_workers/2019-09-global-marketing-board.md

 ## South-east Asia & African Appointee

 - George Harrap, CEO of Bitspark.
-George is an active Bitshares community member and apart from his duties managing Bitspark, George will be helping promote Bitshares at multiple speaking and written opportunities including Coindesk�s invest.Asia, Decentralized conference and other mainstream media news publications and organisations.
+George is an active Bitshares community member and apart from his duties managing Bitspark, George will be helping promote Bitshares at multiple speaking and written opportunities including Coindesk's invest.Asia, Decentralized conference and other mainstream media news publications and organisations.

 ## BitShares.org Appointee

  - Milos Preocanin, Manager of BitShares.org and CEO of Move Institute, SLO.

-# What�s to come
+# What's to come

 We have compiled a list of efforts that are being forged on various ends that are being planned to be conducted through this worker.
 This is not meant as a mandatory or complete list, and those efforts will apply for a budget grant through the process laid out in the guidelines of this worker.
 Any and all feedback on those efforts are much appreciated, and collected through the respective issues in the marketing repository.